cmcntsh/N6806_Fall2020_DevNotes/VideoWork/011 V School Assignment - Grocery Store JS/README.md

-# V School Assignment - Design a Blog
+# V School Assignment - Grocery Store JS

 ## Summary of Steps to Complete (See corresponding sections below.)
 - [ ] Fork this assignment so you can work on your own copy.